Prem-ium/Referral-Link-Me/README.md

    - [Donate via GitHub Sponsors](https://github.com/sponsors/Prem-ium)
    - [![GitHub Sponsor](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/Prem-ium)

----
-## Terms & Conditions ⚖️
+# Terms & Conditions ⚖️

 To ensure a smooth and transparent experience, please read the following terms and conditions carefully:

 1. **Eligibility**: This offer is valid only if you use my referral link and meet the required conditions set by the service within the specified time frame.
 2. **Extra Reward Payment**: The extra reward from me will be paid out (via Zelle payment) once the company sends the referral reward to me.
 3. **Offer Availability**: The extra reward from me is only paid out if the referral is successful, and the service does not discontinue, restrict, or alter its current referral offer.
-Apps/websites may update their referral offer without prior notice, but the percentage (not amount) of new offer listed in the readme will be honored unless explicitly stated otherwise.
+Apps/websites may update their referral offer without prior notice, but the percentage (not amount) of new offer listed in the readme will be honored.
 4. **Documentation**: You may be required to provide proof of meeting the conditions to receive the extra reward.

 ---

 ## Thank You!

 Thank you for supporting me by using my referral links!
 Using these links costs you nothing, yet it provides significant support to me.
 Your support is greatly appreciated and enables me to continue creating and sharing valuable tools and resources with the open-source community.
 If you have any questions or need further information, please feel free to reach out!